 When you pick your dishes, it’s also important to pair it with the right sides and drinks.
 Many Indian caterers and restaurants will provide a variety of chutneys, pickles, yogurts, or cucumber slices to accompany your meal.
 It’d be wise to order a few of these cooling side dishes to pair nicely with the heavy main courses commonly found in Indian cuisine.

 Just don’t leave out the naan.
 It’s a favorite on any Indian food catering menu.
 Naan is a soft, leavened flatbread baked in a tandoor oven and brushed with butter or oil.
-Most dishes pair well with naan as a vessel that soak up the delicious gravies.
+Most dishes pair well with naan as a vessel that soaks up the delicious gravies.
 Some restaurants may also serve chapati with the main dish, a crispy flatbread similar to naan.

 If you’re looking to cut the heat, also try ordering a yogurt-based drink blended with sugar or fruit to help cool your palate.
-Lassi and chaas are traditional Indian options that help calm your tastebuds.
+Lassi and chaas are traditional Indian options that help calm your taste buds.

 As India Marks notes, when ordering, forgo the idea of one main dish per person.
 Instead, consult your caterer’s recommended portion guides.
 Many restaurants offer half-plates that serve two to three people.
 Or you can order full plates that generally serve four to six people.
 Add in a selection of side dishes to supplement your entrees for a full meal.